 Foolproof tips to get out of debt

 Getting out of debt can be a tricky proposition.
-However, it is also a task that a lot of people like to tackle at the outset of a new year.
+However, it is also a task that a lot of people like to tackle at the outset of the new year.

 Finding Additional Income